1 month 5 days ago - 1 month 10 hours ago#61213by gnomon

 Baird Callicott has described Lakota theology as panentheistic,

 ___ 4.
 Although the Abrahamic religions of Judaism, Christianity, and Islam are officially, and strictly, monotheistic & anthro-morphic, their mystical offshoots have often viewed the deity in more pantheistic & abstract terms.
-For example, the non-mainstream traditions of Jewish Kabbalah, and Christian Gnosticism, and Islamic Sufism are often classified as PanEnTheistic. ● Lurianic Kabbalah, with its doctrine of
+For example, the non-mainstream traditions of Jewish Kabbalah, and Christian Gnosticism, and Islamic Sufism may be classified as PanEnTheistic. ● Lurianic Kabbalah, with its doctrine of

 tzimtzum, can be regarded as panentheistic.